opportus/object-mapper/README.md

 ## Use Cases

-Use this solution for mapping source to target objects via extensible strategies and controls.
+Use this solution for mapping source to target object via extensible strategies and controls.

 Leverage this solution to: